deftdevs/bootstrapi/crowd/Apis/GroupApi.md

 <a name="updateGroup"></a>
 # **updateGroup**
-> GroupBean updateGroup(directoryId, name, GroupBean)
+> GroupModel updateGroup(directoryId, name, GroupModel)

 Update a group